Lautaro Díaz: Loan to Villa Dálmine

-Loan to Independiente del Valle
+Independiente del Valle

 On 14 June 2022, Díaz moved abroad and agreed to a one-year loan deal with Ecuadorian Serie A side Independiente del Valle.
 He impressed with the club in the 2022 Copa Sudamericana, scoring five goals (one of them in the Final against São Paulo, where he was named man-of-the-match) and helping the side to lift their second trophy in the competition.

+On 10 November 2022, del Valle announced that they activated Díaz's buyout clause, effective as of the following 1 January.

+Cruzeiro

+On 1 July 2024, Campeonato Brasileiro Série A side Cruzeiro announced the signing of Díaz on a four-year contract.
+He struggled with fitness issues upon arriving at the club, and saw his playing time diminish in the 2025 season.

+Loan to Santos

+On 2 September 2025, Díaz moved to Santos in the Brazilian top tier, on loan until July of the following year.
+He made his club debut twelve days later, starting in a 1–1 away draw against Atlético Mineiro.

 Personal life

 Díaz's father Roberto was also a footballer and a forward.
 He was a part of the Argentina squad in the 1979 Copa América.
 After his proeminence at Independiente del Valle, he was often compared to Jack Grealish due to his looks.